Jordan, Minneapolis

 Jordan is a neighborhood in the Near North community in Minneapolis.
 Its boundaries are Lowry Avenue North to the north, Emerson Avenue North to the east, and West Broadway to the south and west.

-It is primarily located in Ward 5, represented by city council member Jeremiah Ellison.
-A small portion west of Queen Avenue N is in Ward 4, represented by LaTrisha Vetaw.
+It is primarily located in city council ward 5, though a small portion west of Queen Avenue N is in ward 4.
+In the Minnesota Legislature, Jordan is in district 59A.